Human endocrine system - Functions & Overview

 There are several diverse glands in the endocrine system, each having specific kinds of hormones secreted.

-Also known as the master gland, since it controls the other endocrine glands.
+The pituitary gland is also known as the master gland since it controls the other endocrine glands.

 It secretes many hormones like growth hormone and prolactin.